dapr/components-contrib/tests/certification/state/mysql/README.md

 ## Transactions

-Upsert in Multi function, using 3 keys with updating values and TTL for 2 of the keys, down in the order.
+1. Upsert in Multi function, using 3 keys with updating values and TTL for 2 of the keys, down in the order.

+## Close component

+1. Ensure the database connection is closed when the component is closed.

+## Metadata options

+1. Without `schemaName`, check that the default one is used
+2. Without `tableName`, check that the default one is used
+3. Instantiate a component with a custom `schemaName` and validate it's used
+4. Instantiate a component with a custom `tableName` and validate it's used